-Taking advantage of a solid and extremely appreciated business climate in China means deciding on the local labor force which is skilled and experienced in most of areas of interest.
+Taking advantage of a solid and extremely appreciated business climate in China means deciding on the local labor force, skilled and experienced in most of areas of interest.
 China provides a respected educational system with recognized colleges and universities where there is a complete accent on the English courses for young students, but not limited to these.
-Hiring Chinese staff means taking advantages of qualified and valued labor force for both medium or large companies in China.
+Hiring Chinese staff means taking advantage of qualified and valued labor force for both medium or large companies in China.

 The attributes of the business sector in China

 A dynamic economy, a full potential for development, a large and stable market, business connections worldwide and low labor costs are the most important attributes to consider when deciding for business in China.
 Entrepreneurs can easily set up companies in China, and the WFOE (Wholly-Foreign Owned Enterprise) is the most popular business structure that can meet the needs of the owners and the requirements on the market.